 It is widely recognized that Genesis 1 and 2 offer two distinctive views of creation.
 Why?

 Why are the creation accounts in Genesis 1 and Genesis 2 different?
-The creation accounts include Genesis 1, an overview of the creation of our world and the surrounding universe by God, while Genesis 2:4-25 gives us some detailed information about the creation of Adam and Eve.
+The creation accounts include Genesis 1, an overview of the creation of our world and the surrounding universe by God, while Genesis 2:4-25 gives us some detailed information about the creation of Adam and Eve on day 6.
 The chart below illustrates the focus of Genesis 1-2.